Jon-Webb-79/c_libs/README.rst

 ``xxx`` represents ``int``, ``float``, ``double``, ``char``, ``short``, ``long``, or ``longlong``.
 Each function is set up specifically for the data types described by ``xxx``.
 The term ``method`` is an unsigned short integer that can be 0 or 1.
 If 0 is selected, it will sort the vector in ascending order.
 If 1 is selected it will sort the array in descending order.
+In addition, the user can implement the ``sort_vector(Vector *vec)`` function will will autonomously determine the correct data type to implement.

 .. code-block:: c